voliaanyk/Ant-Colony-Opt-and-Simulated-Annealing-for-Traveling-Salesman-Problem/project-report.md

 1. **ACO Algorithm Implementation**.
 Implement the Ant Colony Optimization algorithm to solve the Traveling Salesman Problem
     <br>**input**: cities and distances between them, ants speed, the number of iterations, ACO parameters (such as evaporation, Q, alpha, etc)
     <br>**output**: the locations of ants at every moment, pheromone levels and the best route after each iteration
-    <br>**implementation**: C++ has a high performance anf low-memory control, so its the best option for implementing complex algorithms such as ACO, however python has many scientific libraries (e.g., NumPy, SciPy) that provide efficient array operations; so this is still open for discussion
+    <br>**implementation**: C++ has a high performance anf low-memory control, so its the best option for implementing complex algorithms such as ACO
 2. **Simulated Annealing Implemenation**.
 Implement the Simulated Annealing algorithm to solve the Traveling Salesman Problem
     <br>**input**: cities and distances between them, ants speed, the number of iterations, SA parameters (initial temperature, Markov chains, alpha)
     <br>**output**: the best route, temperature, acceptance probability after each iteration
-    <br>**implementation**: C++ has a high performance anf low-memory control, so its the best option for implementing complex algorithms such as ACO, however python has many scientific libraries (e.g., NumPy, SciPy) that provide efficient array operations; so this is still open for discussion
+    <br>**implementation**: C++ has a high performance anf low-memory control, so its the best option for implementing complex algorithms such as SA
 3. **Exact Algorithm Implementation**.
 Implement an exact algorithm (Dynamic Programming) to find the optimal solution for smaller TSP instances (for comparison purposes).
    <br>**input**: cities and distances between them
    <br>**output**: the best route